Pain

 What Is a TENS Machine Used For?

-A TENS machine does not treat the underlying cause of pain.
-Instead, it may make it easier to move, exercise and participate in rehabilitation.
+A TENS machine does not fix the underlying cause of pain.
+Instead, it may make movement, exercise, and rehabilitation feel more manageable.

-TENS vs EMS – What Is the Difference?
+TENS vs EMS: What Is the Difference?

-EMS devices are commonly used for muscle strengthening, rehabilitation or muscle activation.
-If you want to learn the difference between these devices, see EMS machines and how they differ from TENS.
+EMS devices are usually used for muscle activation, strengthening, or rehabilitation.
+To compare the two, see our guide to EMS machines and how they differ from TENS.

 TENS Machine Products